SSDLC Hub

 Series Context

 This is Part 1 of our Secure Software Development Lifecycle (SSDLC) series.
-In this post, we establish the strategic distinction between the "Programmer" (Architect) and the "Coder" (Implementer).
-Part 2 will demonstrate how applying this theory helped us transform a messy SonarQube report into a strategic defense plan.
+In this post, we establish the strategic distinction between the “Programmer” (Architect) and the “Coder” (Implementer).
+Part 2 demonstrates how applying this theory transforms a messy SonarQube report into a strategic defense plan.

 Introduction